vapoursynth/vapoursynth/doc/pythonreference.rst

       :returns: An :class:`EnvironmentData`-object representing the currently active environment in the current context.

-   .. py:method:: push_environment(env)
+   .. py:method:: set_environment(environment)

       This method is called by the module to change the currently active environment.
-It should behave like a stack.

-      :param id: The :class:`EnvironmentData` to enable in the current context.
+      :param environment: The :class:`EnvironmentData` to enable in the current context.

-   .. py:method:: pop_environment()

-      This method is called by the module to remove the currently selected environment from the current context.

-      :returns: The :class:`EnvironmentData`-object that has just been popped or None if no ID was active.
+      :returns: The environment that was enabled previously.

    .. py:method:: is_alive(environment)